DeveloperJosh/Simple-Chat/src/server-side/Readme.md

 }
 ```

-Make a .env file outside of the server folder and the src folder.
+Make a .env or edit .env.sample file outside of the server folder and the src folder.
 ```
 PASSWORD=password
 ```